Death4two/TuxTimings/README.md

 ### Disclaimer

-This project's code was AI-generated using [Claude](https://claude.ai/) (Anthropic).
+This project's code was made with the assistance of [Claude](https://claude.ai/) (Anthropic).
 While it has been reviewed and tested, use it at your own risk.